samyachour/PoliticalDebateApp_Backend/README.md

 ##### `auth/token/refresh/`

 - when you get a 401, refresh your access token
-- access token expires after a week
+- in prod, access tokens expire after a week and refresh after a year
-- refresh token expires after a year
+- in debug, access tokens expire after 3 minutes and refresh after a week

 POST